amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

-13.Head back to the _AWS CodeStar Dashboard_ and scroll to the _Application endpoints_ panel.
+13. Head back to the _AWS CodeStar Dashboard_ and scroll to the _Application endpoints_ panel.

 14. Click on the endpoint URL.
 You should see a &quot;Hello World&quot; web page rendered by Node.js.
 Congratulations!
 You successfully configured an end-to-end development and continuous deployment pipeline on AWS.